-If laundry on a drying cycle comes out of a washer dryer hot and steamy there is a problem with the condensing process.
-Condenser washer dryers don’t have a vent hose so they need to convert the steam back in to water.
+If laundry on a drying cycle comes out of a washer dryer hot and steamy, there might be a problem with the condensing process.
+Condenser washer dryers don’t have a vent hose, so they need to convert the steam back in to water.

 What causes the excess steam?

-If the laundry is hot and there is excessive steam in the drum then clearly the heating element is working ok.
+If the laundry is hot and there is excessive steam in the drum, then clearly the heating element is working ok.
 It’s just that the hot steam generated by drying isn’t being dealt with.
-This is likely to be caused by one of two problems –
+This is likely to be caused by one of these problems –

 - No cold water is running into the condenser chamber for the steam to hit and condense